ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * TryTwo for extremely useful new debugging features in Dolphin
 * aldelaro5 for Dolphin Memory Engine
 * igorseabra4 and Sewer56 for Heroes and Shadow file reversing work & editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
-* LimblessVector for Shadow file reversing work (HeroesPowerPlant)
+* LimblessVector for Shadow file reversing work (HeroesPowerPlant, DME Memory List)
 * TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
 * Heroes Hacking Central (&Shadow) for keeping us insane during this project
 * metaconstruct, UnclePunch, psiLupan, and DRGN of the SmashBoards / Melee Hacking Community for MCM and assistance with DOL expansion & modification